ADHD Evaluation and Treatment in Cupertino

 Telehealth ADHD Care in Cupertino

-Most visits are conducted securely by video, making specialized ADHD care more accessible for families in neighborhoods like Monta Vista, Rancho Rinconada, or Seven Springs without the need to navigate De Anza Boulevard, Stevens Creek, or the 85/280 interchange for routine appointments.
-Telehealth works well for evaluation, treatment planning, medication follow-up, and ongoing care when delivered in a structured, physician-led practice.
-Patients must be located in California at the time of the visit.
+Most visits are conducted securely by video, making specialized ADHD care more accessible for families, students, and professionals throughout Cupertino, including neighborhoods such as Monta Vista, Rancho Rinconada, and Seven Springs, without requiring travel along De Anza Boulevard, Stevens Creek Boulevard, or the Highway 85 and Interstate 280 interchange for routine appointments.
+Telehealth is well suited for comprehensive ADHD evaluation, individualized treatment planning, medication follow-up, and ongoing care when delivered through a structured, physician-led practice.
+Patients must be physically located in California at the time of each appointment.

 Why This Practice Is Different